-In anti-money laundering law, the key reporting obligation is the one that arises in cases where there are reasonable ground to suspect that a financial transaction is associated with a money laundering or terrorist financing offence.
-In respect of the latter, all lawyers must already report terrorist financing now to the federal government, and freeze terrorist funds.
+In anti-money laundering law, the key reporting obligation is the one that arises in cases where there are reasonable grounds to suspect that a financial transaction is associated with a money laundering or terrorist financing offence.
+In respect of the latter, all lawyers must already report terrorist financing to the federal government, and freeze terrorist funds.

 Law of Privilege

 Let’s look at privilege.
 The application of privilege can be straight forward in most cases, especially in Canada.